isomerpages/moe-yuhuasec/_our-curriculum/CCE/Character & Citizenship Education.md

 a CCE Teacher’ and ‘Every School Experience is a CCE Lesson’, we strive to create a caring and enabling school environment that encourages authentic and collaborative learning.</p>
-<h3>Department Introduction</h3>
-<p>Aimed at customising integrated experiential learning, it is hoped that
-the CCE curriculum developed in Yuhua Secondary School will nurture students of character and build competencies in our students to develop them to be good individuals and useful citizens.</p>
 <div class="isomer-image-wrapper">
 <img style="width:70%" height="auto" width="100%" src="/images/CCE.jpg">
 </div>